mw00847/molecular-interactions/README.md

 # Method

+Mixtures of acetone and water were prepared across a range of volume ratios from 10:90 to 90:10 (acetone:water) and the FTIR spectrum was taken for each.
+The FTIR has been collected on a Nicolet iD7 with a resolution of 4cm-1.
+The carbonyl peak of each concentration is determined using Voigt peak fitting and the difference between the experimental peak and the QM calculated vibrations is the target for Machine Learning.

-The FTIR has been collected on a Nicolet iD7 with a resolution of 4cm-1. acetone = 10.csv with increasing water -> 0.csv = water.
+acetone = 10.csv with increasing water -> 0.csv = water. (voigt_peak_centre.py)

-The carbonyl (~1700cm-1) peak of each concentration is determined using Voigt peak fitting.
-(voigt_peak_centre.py)

-The QM data has been created as below,
+The QM training data has been created as below,

-1. Optimise the xyz complexes of acetone and water
+1. Optimise the xyz complexe of acetone and water

 2. Center the oxygen on the acetone carbonyl to 0,0,0

-3. Create ~5000 geometries of water around the acetone.
+3. Create ~1000 geometries of water around the acetone.
 Setting parameters for the hydrogen bond lengths and water angles.
 (create_initial_geometries(G).ipynb)

 ![water angles in training data ](./angle_plot.png)